Phu Quoc Visa Policy

-The district of Phu Quoc is classified as a Special Economic Zone and visitors to the island archipelago are eligible for a 30 day visa exemption.
-As of 2016 Phu Quoc is currently the only place in Vietnam where a visa exemption is available for all nationalities, but there are special rules in place in order to obtain this visa exemption (read below).
-If you are already in Vietnam and have a Vietnam Visa then you can visit Phu Quoc as the island is part of Vietnam.
+The district of Phu Quoc is classified as a Special Economic Zone and visitors to the 28 island archipelago are eligible for a 30 day visa exemption if they only plan on visiting Phú Quốc and no other destination in Vietnam.
+As of 2017 Phu Quoc remains the only destination in Vietnam where a visa exemption is available for all nationalities, but there are special rules in place in order to obtain this visa exemption (read below).

 Quick Vietnam Visa FAQ’s:

 Q: I am from a country where its citizens are eligible for a 15 day Vietnam Visa exemption.
 Can I visit Phu Quoc within the 15 days without obtaining a Visa?

 A: Yes.
 Phu Quoc is part of Vietnam and your 15 day exemption is applicable to all parts of Vietnam.
 Citizens of the following countries are eligible for a 15 day Vietnam Visa Exemption: Sweden, Finland, Denmark, Norway, Germany, France, Spain, Italy, South Korea, Japan, and United Kingdom.

 Q: How can i get the 30 day Vietnam Visa exemption for Phu Quoc?

 A: You are eligible for a 30 day Vietnam Visa Exemption specifically for Phu Quoc if you plan on only visiting Phu Quoc and no other place in Vietnam.
 Your end destination must be Phu Quoc and you must leave Phu Quoc within 30 days to any international country via airplane.
 Upon arrival to Vietnam you must show customs officers your itinerary as proof.